Customer Notice: To schedule an appointment, please contact us at [email protected].

 Penalties and/or Fees Not Considered for Abatement:

-Please note that a taxpayer cannot settle through the penalty abatement process if disputing a penalty assessment with supporting documentation.
+A taxpayer cannot settle through the penalty abatement process if disputing a penalty assessment with supporting documentation.
 The PRU reviews the requests of penalties appropriately assessed.

 Working with ADOR on Penalty Disputes